 The NAS was released alongside the Ministerial Guidelines and the SMS Standard for public consultation, which closed on 1 December 2025.

-The NHVR is working alongside the NTC to review submissions and will work with governments to finalise the instruments for ministerial approval before the commencement of the amended law.
+The NTC and NHVR have reviewed submissions and are working with governments to finalise the instruments for ministerial approval.

-Have your say: draft amendments to the Mass, Dimension and Loading National Regulation
+Draft amendments to the Heavy Vehicle Mass, Dimension and Loading National Regulation

-The National Transport Commission (NTC) has launched consultation on draft amendments to the Heavy Vehicle (Mass, Dimension and Loading) National Regulation.
+Consultation on draft amendments to the Heavy Vehicle (Mass, Dimension and Loading) National Regulation (MDL) has now closed.